We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Most scientific research on lemongrass essential oil has been done on animals or in vitro — not on humans.
 As a result, there’s no standardized dose to treat any condition.
 It’s unclear if animal doses would have the same effects on humans.

-You can also inhale lemongrass oil directly.
+You can also inhale lemongrass essential oil directly.
 Add a few drops to a cotton ball or handkerchief and breathe in the aroma.
-Some people massage the oil into their temples to help relieve headaches.
+Some people massage the diluted essential oil into their temples to help relieve headaches.

 Lemongrass essential oil is highly concentrated.
 Its side effects aren’t well-studied.
 In some people, they may be stronger than the side effects of the lemongrass plant.